 I will say, one odd thing about this aquarium is that there aren’t informational plaques next to the tanks.
 It’s kind of difficult to find out what you’re looking at.
 Luckily for me, I just wanted to look at interesting sea creatures, I didn’t really care what I was looking at.

-The aquarium offers your standard array of fish, starfish, jellyfish, turtles, sharks, etc. The coolest feature of this aquarium is definitely its “hallway under the ocean.”
+The aquarium offers a standard array of fish, starfish, jellyfish, turtles, sharks, etc. The coolest feature is definitely its “hallway under the ocean.”
 I don’t know if that’s what it’s really called, but that’s the best way for me to describe it.

-There’s a lot of things to look at here.
-Half the fun of my trip was watching all of the kids with their parents experiencing sea life maybe for the first time.
+There’s a lot of things to look.
+Half the fun was watching all of the kids with their parents experiencing sea life, maybe for the first time.

 Know before you go: When you first walk into the aquarium after purchasing tickets, a picture is taken of you (or your group) in front of a green screen which you can purchase later.
 It might be a money-grab, but I don’t regret buying a keepsake that I’ll cherish forever.